Raw Numbers Tell Half The Story in Miami

 Material Choices Shape The Bill

 Marine-grade vinyl isn't like the stuff covering your kitchen chairs.
 It fights UV rays, resists mildew, and handles constant abuse.
-Quality matters here – cheap vinyl fails fast in Miami's harsh conditions.
+Quality matters here - cheap vinyl fails fast in Miami's harsh conditions, which is why working with a dedicated marine upholstery shop pays off.

 Premium marine vinyl starts at $30 per yard.
 High-end options with special coatings or textures can hit $75 per yard.
 A typical center console needs 15-20 yards minimum.
 The math adds up fast.